By Caleb Burggraaf firstname.lastname@example.org

 Those accomplishments left him with plenty of options heading into the next level, as Gerald had scholarship offers to play football at several Division I schools, as well as offers to play basketball for several mid-major schools.

 It was baseball that called his name though.
-He was drafted by the Kansas City Royals in the 3rd round of the 1989 MLB June Amateur Draft.
+He was drafted by the Kansas City Royals in the third round of the 1989 Major League draft.

 For Suggs, seeing a St. Pauls athlete make it to the next level wasn’t an everyday occurrence.

-Gerald fared well in the minor leagues early, making it to the AA level after six years in the minors, but the life of a professional baseball player in the minors isn’t everything it seems.
+Gerald made it to the AA level after six years in the minors, but the life of a professional baseball player in the minors isn’t everything it seems.

 After suffering several injuries and seeing his playing time reduced, he decided to ask for his release from the Minnesota organization in 1995.